anton2mihail/use-async-queue/README.md

-# use-async-queue
+# use-rn-async-queue

-A React Hook implementing a queue for sync or async tasks, with optional concurrency limit.
+A React Hook implementing a queue for sync or async tasks for React Native, with optional concurrency limit.

 ## Usage